arwankhoiruddin/javafx-simple-game-example/README.md

 ```

-To create other Sprite object, you must extend your new class to Sprite, copy the lines inside the Balloon constructor and modify the `imgPath` to point to your Sprite image.
+To create other Sprite object, you must extend your new class to Sprite, copy the lines inside the Balloon constructor and modify the `imgPath` to point to your Sprite image (to make the things easier, put the images inside `core` package).

 Say you want to create `Monkey.java`.
-Your class will be like this
+You put an image of monkey (`monkey.png`) in `core` package and your class will be like this

 ```
 package core;